 10. Evidence of Title.
 By acceptance of the grant deed and the Closing of the purchase and sale of the Property, (i) Buyer agrees it is assuming for the benefit of Seller all of the obligations of Seller with respect to the Property from and after the Closing, and (ii) Buyer agrees that Seller shall have conclusively satisfied its obligations with respect to title to the Property.
 The provisions of this paragraph shall survive the Closing.

 11. Processing Agreement.
 Seller and certain of its affiliates as growers are parties to a Custom Processing and Marketing Agreement (the “Processing Agreement”) with The Almond Company, a California corporation (“TAC”), which covers the sale of almonds grown on the Property for crop years 2023 through 2027.
-Buyer agrees to assume Seller’s obligations under the Processing Agreement applicable to the Crops on the Property.
+Buyer agrees to assume Seller’s obligations under the Processing Agreement applicable to the Crops on the Property and to indemnify, defend and hold harmless Seller from any and all liabilities arising thereunder from and after the Closing Date.

 12. Personal Property.
 All personal property conveyed hereunder will be conveyed in its “as-is, where-is” condition without warranty of any kind, express or implied.
 Seller disclaims any representations or warranties with respect thereto, beyond that such personal property will be conveyed lien free.